 - Bringing a weapon of any kind into the library complex.

-- Smoking is prohibited in all areas of the library building.
+- Smoking of any kind (including vapor cigarettes) is prohibited in all areas of the library building.

 Individuals are also expected to adhere to the codes and regulations governing California State University, CSU, and the State of California, including but not limited to the documents noted below.